Robert Freeman (photographer): With the Beatles

-Beatles for Sale cover
+Beatles for Sale

 The album cover for Beatles for Sale shows the Beatles in an autumnal setting photographed in Hyde Park, London.
 McCartney recalled: "The album cover was rather nice: Robert Freeman's photos.
 It was easy.
 We did a session lasting a couple of hours and had some reasonable pictures to use ...
 The photographer would always be able to say to us, 'Just show up,' because we all wore the same kind of gear all the time.
 Black stuff; white shirts and big black scarves."

 The album also features a gatefold cover, the photo inside the gatefold cover showed the Beatles standing in front of a montage of photos.

-Help! cover
+Help!

 The Help! album cover features the group spelling out a word in semaphore; the British Parlophone release featured the word 'NUJV', whilst the slightly re-arranged United States release on Capitol Records appeared to feature the word 'NVUJ'.
 However, it may be argued that some of the members of the band were not only re-arranged but reversed as well.

 The following semaphore characters show the correct spelling of "HELP" as seen if facing the flagman:

 However, the truth is the photo does not spell any message at all in semaphore.
 Robert Freeman confirmed this: "I had the idea of semaphore spelling out the letters HELP.
 But when we came to do the shot the arrangement of the arms with those letters didn't look good.
 So we decided to improvise and ended up with the best graphic positioning of the arms."

-Rubber Soul cover
+Rubber Soul

 The photo of the Beatles on the Rubber Soul cover appears stretched.
 McCartney relates the story behind this in Volume 5 of the documentary film Anthology.
 Photographer Bob Freeman had taken some pictures of the Beatles at Lennon's house.
 Freeman showed the photos to the Beatles by projecting them onto an album-sized piece of cardboard to simulate how they would appear on an album cover.
 The unusual Rubber Soul album cover came to be when the slide card fell slightly backwards, elongating the projected image of the photograph and stretching it.
 Excited by the effect, they shouted, "Ah!
 Can we have that?
 Can you do it like that?"
 Freeman said he could.

 The lettering was designed by Charles Front.